sirupsen/logrus/README.md

 ```

 We've found this API forces you to think about logging in a way that produces
 much more useful logging messages.
+We've been in countless situations where just
+a single added field to a log statement that was already there would've saved us
+hours.
 The `WithFields` call is optional.

 In general, with Logrus using any of the `printf`-family functions should be
 seen as a hint you want to add a field, however, you can still use the